- Adaptational Wimp: When compared to the original stories, Arthur, Léodagan, Calogrenant and Lancelot are the only ones

 - Knight Templar

 - Shout-Out: His name was directly inpired by Warhammer Fantasy's version of the trope, if considerably less badass than his namesake (and wears no Nice Hat).

 - Too Dumb to Live: Two occurrences:

 - Screaming on Arthur and demanding his execution at the stake in one of the pilot episodes, when the latter tricked him in exposing his hypocrisy (by pointing out that while he was adamantly heinous against "magic users" (even on tedious cases), he was overly respectful of Arthur and his magic sword);

-- And in Livre IV, when decided to become a Paladin; he ''demanded'', in front of Arthur and his Weaponmaster, that Arthur give him Excalibur, and attacked him when the latter refused to do so.
+- And in Livre IV, when decided to become a Paladin; he ''demanded'', in front of Arthur, the Weaponmaster (and Cadoc), that Arthur give him Excalibur, and attacked him when the latter refused to do so.

 - The Baroness